sswietoniowski/learning-csharp-asynchronous-programming/projects/01_stockanalyzer/README.md

 The `async` and `await` keywords are used together to create asynchronous methods.

+You must know that `Task` would be returned from an asynchronous method.
+You can use the `Task` class to represent a single operation that does not return a value.
+You can use the `Task<T>` class to represent a single operation that returns a value of type `T`.
+Also in case of an exception inside the asynchronous method, the `Task` or `Task<T>` will rethrow the original exception.

 An example of an asynchronous method is shown below:

 ```csharp